 Aesthetically, the two are quite different.
 Apple's are all white curves and glossy finishes – typically Apple, in other words.
-Bose's are a bit starker in their industrial design, with an ovular look and more muted colours (Triple Black or a beige-y Soapstone are your options).
-The AirPods Pro come only in white.
+Bose's are a bit starker in their industrial design, with an ovular look and more muted colours – Triple Black or a beige-y Soapstone are your options.

-Both have silicon tips that burrow into your ears to stay put during movement, and both come with three sizes, so you should find some that fit.
+Both have silicon tips that burrow into your ears to stay put during movement, and both come with three sizes, so they should have universal fit.

-Maybe it's just us, but we're a little over the signature white look of the AirPods.
-It's a bit iPod ad circa-2003.
-That, and the fact they come in more colour options, give this round to the QuietComfort Earbuds.
+Maybe it's just us, but we're a little over the signature white-only look of the AirPods.
+It's a bit iPod ad circa-2003, and those stems won't be for everyone.
+That, and the fact the Boses come in more colour options, give this round to the QuietComfort Earbuds.

 **Winner** Bose QuietComfort Earbuds

-Bose QuietComfort Earbuds vs Apple AirPods Pro: noise-cancelling
+Bose QuietComfort Earbuds vs AirPods Pro: noise cancelling

-Both pairs offer active noise cancellation (ANC).
-But they take quite different approaches.
+Both pairs offer active noise cancellation, but they take quite different approaches.

-Each AirPod Pro has two microphones: one on the outside to detect incoming noise that can be cancelled out by anti-noise, and one on the inside that detects any noise that makes it through the seal and also analyses how your music is responding to the individual geometry of your ear.
-The noise-cancelling is continuously adjusted 200 times per second – which Apple claims is an industry first.
+Each AirPods Pro bud has two microphones: one on the outside to detect incoming noise that can be cancelled out by anti-noise, and one on the inside that detects any noise that makes it through the seal and also analyses how your music is responding to the individual geometry of your ear.
+The noise cancelling is continuously adjusted 200 times per second – which Apple claims is an industry first.

-There are no degrees of noise-cancelling – it's either on or off – although there is a 'Transparency' mode, which allows in more outside noise so you can hear announcements and attempt conversation.
+However, there are no degrees of noise cancelling – it's either on or off.
+Although there is a 'Transparency' mode that allows in more outside noise so you can hear announcements, traffic and even attempt conversation.

-Bose is the grandaddy of noise-cancellation – after all, the firm invented the first pair of commercially available noise-cancelling headphones.
-Its over-ear models offer fantastic – and yes, class leading – noise-cancellation, and the same tech has trickled down to its in-ear models.
-Needless to say, we're expecting big things here too.
+Bose is the grandaddy of noise cancellation.
+The firm invented the first pair of commercially available noise-cancelling headphones, and its over-ear models offer fantastic – and class-leading – noise cancellation.
+Thankfully, the same tech has trickled down to this in-ear model.

-Bose QuietComfort Earbuds vs Apple AirPods Pro: sound quality
+Bose QuietComfort Earbuds vs AirPods Pro: sound quality

 The AirPods Pro offer Apple's typically neutral tonal balance – there's no skew towards thumping bass here.
-They sound more spacious than their design would suggest (that'll be down to those vents Apple has incorporated).
+They sound more spacious than their design would suggest, which will be down to those vents Apple has incorporated.
 As a result, it's more like listening out in the open air, rather than having music pumped directly into your brain, as with some in-ear headphones.
 And that's a very good thing.